bgschiller/pixyll/_posts/2018-11-03-programming-on-macos.md

 Many of my coworkers are about to switch to macs for their development machines, so this seems like a good opportunity to make recommendations for MacOS software that I find useful.

+Many of these depend on the xcode command line tools.
+I think these consist of some compilers maybe?
+Anyway, install them first with `xcode-select --install`.

 ### Homebrew

 The missing package manager for mac.
 This is essential for programmers.
-Many software you'll want to download is easiest to install using homebrew.
+Many software you'll want is easiest to install using homebrew.
 Get it at [brew.sh](https://brew.sh/).

 ### Spectacle